ducktown/duckietown.org/classes/2017/17-TTIC/index.md

 permalink: classes/2017/TTIC/index.html
 ---

-Welcome to the webpage for the class **Self-driving Vehicles: Models and Algorithms for Autonomy** (catalogue number TTIC 31240), which is informally known as "Duckietown".
+Welcome to the webpage for **Self-driving Vehicles: Models and Algorithms for Autonomy** (catalogue number TTIC 31240), which is informally known as "Duckietown".

 This class is a new offering at TTIC for Autumn 2017, and follows